matt793/Auto-Switch-V3/README.md

 # Auto-Switch-V3
-Program many Cisco-Switch with a SQLite .db file, and then walkaway to take care of other things: while Auto-Switch automates the work.
+Program many Cisco-Switch with an SQLite .db file, and then walkaway to take care of other things: while Auto-Switch automates the work.
 The program works by automating your keyboard and opening up PuTTY network software.

 ## Getting Started
 The first thing you will need is the software PuTTY.
 Auto-Switch works by automating PuTTY and the Cisco switch language.